 Component Percentage

 Journal/Specimen Log 10%

 Quarterly Presentation 15%

 Evaluations 5%

 Quarterly Objectives 40%

 Quarterly Examinations 30%

 \Students will be provided with monthly competency-based online examinations to aid them in their continual study of anatomic and surgical pathology.
 These examinations are based on the objectives and material covered during the first year of the curriculum.
-Students must pass all exams with a score of 70% or above in order to be eligible to graduate.
-At Midterm Round-Up, a comprehensive exam will be administered.
-As with the monthly clerkship exams, students must pass the exam with a score of 70% or above.
-One (1) remediation attempt will be offered for those who fail to pass the exam with a 70% or higher on the first attempt.

-SCHEDULE: All exams will be posted on-line via D2L for the first four (4) days of each month (96 hr period), available from noon on the 1st of the month through noon on the 5th of the month, Central Standard Time (CST).
+Exams: All exams will be posted on-line via D2L for the first four (4) days of each month (96 hr period), available from noon on the 1st of the month through noon on the 5th of the month, Central Standard Time (CST).
 Exams are one hundred multiple-choice questions (100 MC), time restricted (100 minutes) and are to be taken independently without books, notes or other assistance.